daviddunnington/markdown-help-center/README.md

 # MarkDown Help Center - A Markdown-Based Knowledge Base

-A modern, fast, and customizable help center built with Next.js shadcn and TypeScript.
+A modern, fast, and customisable help center built with Next.js shadcn and TypeScript.
 Create beautiful documentation and knowledge bases using simple Markdown files.

 ## 🌐 Demo